 Our answer was with children, aligning this with our love of neuroscience and the proven outcomes of early intervention.
 This formed the basis of The Emotional Literacy and Mindfulness Academy for Kids.
 Our team and family are growing and evolving as the company evolves.

-Martin is an experienced leader and manager, established author, company director, and board member currently serving on the board of Peak-body; Men’s Health and Wellbeing WA.
+Martin is an experienced leader and manager, established author, company director, and served on the board of Peak-Body The Men’s Health and Wellbeing WA.
 Martin is currently the director of his consultancy firm called Exquisite Friends.

 His career encompasses service in the Royal Australian Air Force, following that his experience took him into the media sector in journalism and advertising, sales, business development, premium client acquisition and stewardship, and, mid-level management for some of the State’s and Australia’s leading publishers over many years..

 Martin’s first book; “Awakened from blind’s walking sleep – Journeys into love and reflection”, explores the notion of perception as reality and has featured as a teaching aid within UWA’s Masters of Social Work Program.

 Martin joined the ELMA team to aid in the growth of the school program sector, working with some of our leading education bodies, Martins experience and personal passion for this project makes him an incredibly rare asset to our growing team.

 The Centre for Social Impact UWA (CSI UWA) creates and delivers education that transforms, research that informs best practice, and public engagement that inspires and mobilises change makers.

 CSI UWA is part of a national collaboration with UNSW Sydney and Swinburne University of Technology.
 Together, the three universities form the Centre for Social Impact, which takes a systems approach to developing innovative solutions to the biggest social challenges today, with a vision for a better Australia tomorrow.